-- Explore the islands of Santa Cruz, Floreana & Isabela by private yacht
+- Explore the islands of Santa Cruz, Floreana, and Isabela by private yacht

 - Immerse yourself in the natural world at the Charles Darwin Research Station

-- Snorkel with penguins & sea lions at Las Tintoreras
+- Snorkel with penguins and sea lions at Las Tintoreras

 - Stroll the pink sands of Tortuga Bay Beach

-Day 1: Arrive at Santa Cruz Island - Puerto Ayora
+Day 1: Arrive at Isla Santa Cruz - Puerto Ayora

-Welcome to the Galapagos Islands!
-Upon arrival at Baltra Island airport, your guide will be waiting to welcome you and help arrange your transfer from the airport to Puerto Ayora—the largest town in the Galapagos Archipelago and your base for the night.
-On the way, you'll cross the beautiful Itabaca Channel to reach the island of Santa Cruz, where private transportation will take you on a journey to the highlands where you can observe giant Galapagos tortoises in the wild.
+Welcome to the Galápagos Islands!
+Upon arrival at Isla Baltra airport, your guide will be waiting to welcome you and help arrange your transfer from the airport to Puerto Ayora—the largest town in the Galápagos Archipelago and your base for the night.
+On the way, you'll cross the beautiful Itabaca Channel to reach the island of Santa Cruz, where private transportation will take you on a journey to the highlands, where you can observe giant Galápagos tortoises in the wild.
 After lunch, continue to Puerto Ayora to check in to your hotel and spend the evening at your leisure.

 Day 2: Tortuga Bay & Charles Darwin Research Station

-Day 3: Santa Cruz - Floreana - Isabela
+Day 3: Isla Santa Cruz - Floreana - Isabela

-From here, a local transport bus known as a Chiva picks you up for a quick 30-minute drive up to the Floreana highlands.
-The ascent follows a simple mud road through the arid coastal zone, before transforming dramatically into riotous green scenery.
+From here, a local transport bus known as a chiva picks you up for a quick 30-minute drive up to the Floreana highlands.
+The ascent follows a simple mud road through the arid coastal zone before transforming dramatically into riotous green scenery.
 Pass tropical banana, coffee, and cacao plantations before ending at the island's highest pampa grasslands.
-From here you'll set out on a scenic walk to the place known as Asilo de La Paz (Peace Asylum), the historic home of the German Whitmer family who settled the area in 1932.
-Explore their hillside cave homes and the area's lush surroundings, keeping an eye out for Galapagos tortoises roaming freely among the trees and, weather permitting, sweeping views across the hills to the Pacific Ocean.
+From here, you'll set out on a scenic walk to the place known as Asilo de La Paz (Peace Asylum), the historic home of the German Whitmer family, who settled in the area in 1932.
+Explore their hillside cave homes and the area's lush surroundings, keeping an eye out for Galápagos tortoises roaming freely among the trees and, weather permitting, sweeping views across the hills to the Pacific Ocean.

-After a leisurely lunch, it's time to get back on the water for another scenic sail towards Isabela Island.
-Drop anchor at the island's largest town of Puerto Villamil, where a local aquatic taxi takes you to the shore and your hotel for the night.
+After a leisurely lunch, it's time to get back on the water for another scenic sail toward Isla Isabela.
+Drop anchor at the island's largest town, Puerto Villamil, where a local aquatic taxi takes you to the shore and your hotel for the night.